sugar-sensor/sensor-schematics/README.md

 Repository has 2 branches: v1 and v2.
 Both are based on MAX86141 AFE to work with LEDs.
 The difference between v1 and v2 are the following:
 - v1 uses 3 LEDS (RED, GREEN, BLUE) as light source (non-coherent) while v2 uses 7mW 650nm RED laser (coherent)
 - v1 uses AD5933 BioZ controller while v2 uses MAX30002 BioZ controller
-- in v2 dependency the main board dependency is removed.
-Main board replaced with external [TinyPICO](https://www.tinypico.com/) board
+- in v2 the main board dependency is removed.
+Main board replaced with external [TinyPICO](https://www.tinypico.com/) board and add-ons.
+Sensor board is stackable

 ## Project notes
 1. The main reason to move from v1 to v2 of the sensor board is failed tests on non-coherent light sources.
 "Failed" means prediction based on these measurements didn't work.